ofiwg/libfabric/man/fi_bgq.7.md

 pre-processor flag is not specified).

 The progress thread used for *FI_PROGRESS_AUTO* effectively limits the maximum number of ranks-per-node to 32.
+However for FI_PROGRESS_MANUAL the maximum is 64.

 The memory region key size (mr_key_size) is 2 *bytes*; Valid key values are 0..2^16-1.